SeanTolstoyevski/paket/README.md

 **Warning**: If you leave the key blank, the system randomly generates a key.

-Make sure the gopath / bin directory is appended to the path variables.
+Make sure the **gopath  and gopath/ bin** directory is appended to the path variables.

+You can create a package with something like:

 `paket -f=mydatas -o=data.dat`